Fort Lewis College: Statistics

 Biography

-Myron Lizer is an American politician and businessman and served as the 10th vice president of the Navajo Nation under President Jonathan Nez.
+Myron Lizer is a Native American politician and businessman who served as the 10th vice president of the Navajo Nation under President Jonathan Nez.

 5. Simon J. Ortiz